Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 BY PRIVATE TRANSFER: Private transfers are the easiest way to get to your hotel from the airport, though they won’t be the cheapest.
 You can probably arrange for one through your hotel, but if not, then you can book a private transfer through Klook.

 BY TAXI: A taxi from Tan Son Nhat to your hotel in District 1 should cost you between VND 150,000-170,000.
 I read that some taxis may try to rip you off so it’s best to go with the two most reliable companies – Mai Linh (white and green) and Vinasun (white).
 Ignore any other taxi companies and be sure to get metered taxis because fixed rates will be higher.
-To avoid the hassle, get an Uber or Grab instead.
+To avoid the hassle, get a Grab instead.
 Not only are they more reliable, they’re cheaper too.

 BY BUS: If you’re on a budget, then you can take the Yellow Bus 109 to get to the city.
 They run every 15-20 minutes from 5:30AM till 1:30AM and cost VND 20,000 each way.
 It will run through the city center and make its final stop at Pham Ngu Lao street.
 Another option is Yellow Bus 49 which will take you directly to your hotel for VND 40,000.
 You can follow this link on Saigon airport shuttle buses for more information.